 (ii) SQID never has access to any record of the Card details of a Customer, except as allowed under PCI:DSS;

-(iii) SQID is not responsible for any Card Transaction which does not proceed due to a decision of the Bank not to complete that Card Transaction; and
+(iii) SQID is not responsible for any Card Transaction which does not proceed due to a decision of the Acquirer not to complete that Card Transaction; and

-(iv) where a Card Transaction is not processed by the Bank, SQID is not liable for any loss of the Client arising from any incomplete Card Transaction.
+(iv) where a Card Transaction is not processed by the Acquirer, SQID is not liable for any loss of the Client arising from any incomplete Card Transaction.

-(a) SQID stores Card data relating to each Card Transaction.
-However, SQID is unable to recover any card details including Card numbers independently from its records.
+(a) SQID stores transaction data relating to each Card Transaction.
+SQID uses card data tokenisation and consequently, SQID is unable to recover any card details including Card numbers independently from its records.

 (b) It is the Client’s responsibility to manage sensitive information provided to it and to take the appropriate steps to ensure continued security of the sensitive information once SQID has processed approvals via the Transaction Platform.

-(c) The Client agrees to secure any Card data in the Client’s possession in strict accordance with the Merchant Agreement.
+(c) The Client agrees to secure any Card data in the Client’s possession in strict accordance with the Acquirer Terms.

-(d) The Client understands SQID does not challenge the validity or accuracy of any information, including Card details, expiry date, entered into the Provider Network.
+(d) The Client understands SQID does not, nor is required to under this Agreement, interrogate /assess / challenge the validity or accuracy of any information, including Card details expiry date, entered into the Provider Network.
 SQID cannot and does not make any determination on the validity or accuracy of information provided by the Client or Customers by any means.

-(a) The costs for the Services are those amounts as set out on Merchant Application process.
+(a) The costs for the Services are those amounts as set out on Merchant Application Process.
 All prices stated are exclusive of GST.
 From time to time invoices shall be issued for payment of the Services and payment will be required from the Client on the terms set out in that invoice.
-Payment of the fees shall be as set out in http://sqidpayments.com.au/pricing/.
+Payment terms shall be as set out in http://sqidpayments.com.au/pricing/.

-(b) After the initial risk assessment of the application as defined under Merchant Application Process, SQID may increase the amounts stated in Merchant Application process by giving the Customer at least 14 days written notice at any time.
-The Client agrees that SQID may from time to time in addition to the fees specified for the Services, invoice the Client an amount to compensate for increased bank fees, state and federal taxes and other increases of cost associated with the delivery of the Services outside the control of SQID and the Client agrees to pay any such additional fees and charges as notified to the Client.
+(b) After the initial risk assessment of the Client’s application (as part of the Merchant Application Process), SQID may increase the amounts payable for the Services from those stated in Merchant Application Process by giving the Customer at least 14 days written notice at any time.
+The Client agrees that SQID may from time to time in addition to the fees specified for the Services, charge the Client an amount to compensate for increased bank fees, state and federal taxes and other increases of cost associated with the delivery of the Services outside the control of SQID and the Client agrees to pay any such additional fees and charges as notified.

-(c) The Client agrees that SQID may without notice review the risk status of the merchant and the merchant’s industry.
-SQID may apply a refundable security reserve, request other security, impose penalties and change fees based on the merchant trading history, information provided by the Merchant, the risk profile and prepayment exposure.
-Any reserve is separate to your normal obligations to providing payments of refunds or chargebacks.
-The reserve will be accumulated by deductions out of settlements until the reserve limit is achieved based on daily transactions volume or paid in advance.
-Once the reserve is met it will be monitored monthly and adjusted based on recent transactions volume.
-The unused balance of the reserves are refunded when all refund and chargeback liability on historical payments expires, subject to any other relevant clauses in this agreement.
+(c) The Client agrees that SQID may without notice and in its absolute discretion review the risk status of the Client as a merchant and the Client’s merchant industry category and SQID may apply a refundable security reserve (Reserve), request other security, impose penalties and change fees paid for the Services based on a variety of factors including but not limited to the Client’s trading history, information provided by the Client, the risk profile and prepayment exposure.
+Any Reserve is separate to the Client’s obligations to providing payments of refunds or chargebacks.
+The Reserve will be accumulated by deductions out of settlements until the full amount of the Reserve is achieved based on daily transactions volume or the Reserve must be paid in advance.
+Once the Reserve is met it will be monitored monthly and adjusted based on recent transactions volume in SQID’s absolute discretion.
+Unused balance of a Reserve may be refunded when all refund and chargeback liability on historical payments expires, subject to any other relevant clauses in this Agreement.

-(ii) to deduct from those funds the amount for the Services and retain those fees; and
+(ii) to deduct from those funds the amount which are the fees for the Services and retain those fees;

 (iii) to withhold from the funds received any other amount equal to the liability incurred by SQID under any agreement between it and a Provider (if any such amount is incurred).

-(v) to direct debit the Nominated Account or withhold funds for any chargeback amounts, SMS fees or other fees, fines, penalties, reserves (if incurred).
+(v) to direct debit the Nominated Account or withhold funds for any other amounts without limitation including but not limited to chargeback amounts, SMS fees or other fees, fines, penalties and Reserves (if incurred).

-(a) “Chargeback” means a debit entry to your Account processed by us, and is the reversal of a credit previously settled to you, as a result of an invalid Transaction (as described in Westpac merchant terms and conditions).
+(a) “Chargeback” means a debit entry to your Nominated Account processed by us and is the reversal of a credit previously settled to you, as a result of an invalid Transaction (as described in Merchant Terms) or as notified by us to the Acquirer.

-(b) SQID shall implement procedures and processes to address various matters including reversals, disputed transactions and chargebacks.
-Where SQID is under an obligation to the Bank to rectify a matter, the Client must take immediate action to rectify that matter in accordance with any direction given by SQID to the Client.
+(b) SQID shall implement procedures and processes to address various matters including reversals, disputed transactions and Chargebacks.
+Where SQID is under an obligation to the Acquirer to rectify a matter, the Client must take immediate action to rectify that matter in accordance with any direction given by SQID to the Client.

 (c) Failure by the Client to follow a direction contemplated by clause 8) may result: